 Being your own boss also means that you can take one or two weeks' leave if you need to, as long as:

 Many of the 'benefits' of working from home are double-edged swords.
 Working from a home-based office/workspace can be very challenging and not everyone is able to deal with the flexibility, responsibilities and isolation of operating a home-based business.
-In future articles I'll be writing about some of the challenges of working from home and the importance of work-life balance.
+I've written about some of the challenges of working from home and the importance of work-life balance in other articles including Nobody's perfect (when they run work from home), How many hours do you need to work?, The pros and cons of freelancing and Tips for better work-life balance.

 This article is based on my own experiences since 2002 when I started On Time Typing as a small (sole trader) online/onsite scribing business which has evolved into an online transcription, scribing, writing, editing and proofreading business.